 Dear Aunt Vadge,

-Okay so a few days ago I started to notice how it hurt when I wiped after using the bathroom, so yesterday I decided to get a mirror and check it out, and I saw what looks similar to a pimple that was barely below and to the left of my urethra.
+A few days ago I noticed it hurt when I wiped after using the bathroom, so yesterday I got a mirror and had a look, and I saw what looks like a pimple barely below and to the left of my urethra.

 It looked almost as if it had fused part of my vaginal opening to the skin around it.
-It’s very small, like I said it’s pimple-sized, and there appears to be pus in it, but it’s hard to tell.
+It’s very small, pimple-sized, and there appears to be pus in it, but it’s hard to tell.
 I’m not sure if I accidentally cut myself and it’s infected, or what’s going on.

 The last time I had sex was in December 2015, but I have masturbated once or twice since.
-I’m really concerned because it hurts when I touch it, and when I wipe.
-My discharge doesn’t seem too irregular, I thought maybe I have a yeast infection.
+It hurts when I touch it and when I wipe.
+My discharge doesn’t seem too irregular.
+I wondered if it might be a yeast infection.
 I really have no idea.

-It is mostly round, and has what appears to be a small hole (kind of a divot) in the center of it.
-Like I said it’s yellow, all of it, and it’s not flush with the surface of my vagina.
-I’m really concerned that it’s something bad, but I’m trying not to freak myself out.
-I haven’t tried anything to heal it because I’m very unsure as to what it is.
-If you could suggest what it is or anything to fix it, it would be much appreciated.
+It’s mostly round, with what looks like a small hole (a kind of divot) in the centre.
+It’s yellow, all of it, and it’s not flush with the surface.
+I’m worried it’s something bad, but I’m trying not to freak myself out.
+I haven’t tried anything because I’m so unsure what it is.
+Any idea what it is or how to fix it would be much appreciated.

 Yours,